HR-Fahim/HR-Fahim/README.md

 - 💬 Ask me about Computer Software related issue.
 - 📫 How to reach me: hrfprofessional@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to work playing background music.
+- ⚡ Fun fact: I love to work and listen music at the same time.
--->